 When Pope arrived on the battlefield after noon, still unaware of Lee’s presence, he ordered his general officers to continue probing Jackson’s line to his front.
 For the next few hours, the Federals mounted an unsuccessful series of disjointed and piecemeal attacks that accomplished nothing.

 While Hatch and Hood were squaring off along the Warrenton Turnpike, Fitz John Porter received a message that Pope had dispatched two hours earlier, at 4:30, again ordering him to attack Jackson’s right flank.
-Pope, however, was unaware that Longstreet’s Corps had arrived and was positioned between Porter and Jackson.
+Pope, however, was unaware that Longstreet had arrived and positioned his corps between Porter and Jackson.
 With darkness approaching and Longstreet blocking his path, Porter disregarded Pope’s orders.
-Later, Pope used Porter as a scapegoat for the failure to get the better of Jackson.
+Later, Pope used Porter as a scapegoat for failing to get the better of Jackson.
 Pope’s persistent criticism of Porter eventually led to Porter’s dismissal from the army on January 21, 1863.

 During the night of August 29, Pope gathered with his subordinates at his headquarters north of the Warrenton Turnpike on Buck Hill.
 The meeting produced no clear consensus, so Pope elected to delay issuing orders until the next morning after reassessing the situation.

 At 7:00 a.m., Pope convened a council of war with his commanders to plan their strategy for the day.
-Due to conflicting intelligence reports, Pope still chose to believe that Jackson was retreating.
+Because of conflicting intelligence reports, Pope still believed that Jackson was retreating.
 Remaining fixated on bagging the lionized Confederate leader, Pope decided to continue his assault on Jackson’s line, but issued no direct orders to execute it.

 Pope directed Fitz John Porter’s corps and John Hatch’s division to attack the western end of Jackson’s line near Deep Cut—the deepest point of the Unfinished Railroad.
 Simultaneously, Major General Samuel P. Heintzelman’s 3rd Corps (Army of the Potomac), aided by Brigadier General James B. Ricketts’ 2nd Division (3rd Corps, Army of Virginia), would assault the eastern end of Jackson’s line.
 Pope placed Major General Irvin McDowell in command of this two-pronged attack.

 At 3 p.m., the Federals began their attack on Jackson’s force at the Deep Cut.
 Enfilading fire from Confederate artillery quickly took its toll on the Yankees.
-Despite several spirited strikes, the Union soldiers failed to dislodge the Rebel defenders.
+Despite several spirited strikes, the Union soldiers did not dislodge the Rebel defenders.
 The fighting in this engagement was so fiercely contested that when the men of the 1st Louisiana Regiment ran out of ammunition they began pelting the Yankees with rocks and stones from the railroad bed.
 The timely arrival of Confederate reinforcements eventually forced the Bluecoats to retreat.
-Porter’s failed attack was the largest Federal assault of the three-day battle.
+Porter’s failed attack was the largest Union assault of the three-day battle.